-Amendment Type Eligibility Criteria Tier I Amendment does not exceed the highest allowable density or intensity standard filed of record; and Amendment does not alter the boundaries of the AC or MMC category on the Countywide Plan Map; and Amendment does not permit uses enumerated in Section 6.2.4; and Amendment does not eliminate local Future Land Use Map categories enumerated in Section 6.5.4.4; and Planning and Urban Design Principles have previously been addressed and filed of record under the Tier II or Tier III process.
-Tier II Amendment proposes one or more of the following: Increases the highest allowable density or intensity standard consistent with the locational criteria of the Land Use Strategy Map as specified in Section 2.3.3.14-15; or Alters the boundaries of the AC/MMC category on the Countywide Plan Map; or Eliminates local Future Land Use Map categories enumerated in Section 6.5.4.4; or Planning and Urban Design Principles have not previously been addressed and filed of record under the Tier II or Tier III process.
-Amendment does not permit uses enumerated in Section 6.2.4.
-Tier III Amendment increases the highest allowable density or intensity standard exceeding the locational criteria of the Land Use Strategy Map as specified in Section 2.3.3.14-15; or Amendment allows permitted uses inconsistent with the provisions of Section 6.2.4.
+Amendment Type Eligibility Criteria Tier I Amendment does not exceed the highest allowable density or intensity standard filed of record; and Amendment does not alter the boundaries of the AC or MMC category on the Countywide Plan Map; and Amendment does not add permitted uses enumerated in Section 6.2.4.1 nor eliminate permitted uses enumerated in Section 6.2.4.2; and Amendment does not eliminate local future land use map categories enumerated in Section 6.5.4.4; and Planning and Urban Design Principles have previously been addressed and filed of record under the Tier II or Tier III process.
+Tier II Amendment proposes one or more of the following: Increases the highest allowable density or intensity standard consistent with the locational criteria of the Land Use Strategy Map as specified in Section 2.3.3.14-15; or • Alters the boundaries of the AC/MMC category on the Countywide Plan Map; or • Eliminates permitted uses enumerated in Section 6.2.4.2; or Eliminates local future land use map categories enumerated in Section 6.5.4.4; or Planning and Urban Design Principles have not previously been addressed and filed of record under the Tier II or Tier III process. and Amendment does not add permitted uses enumerated in Section 6.2.4.1.
+Tier III Amendment increases the highest allowable density or intensity standard exceeding the locational criteria of the Land Use Strategy Map as specified in Section 2.3.3.14-15; or Amendment adds permitted uses enumerated in Section 6.2.4.1.